Last Updated on March 18, 2021 by Johannes Kristjansson

 Currently, Giant bikes are sold in more than 50 countries worldwide and are represented through more than 12,000 bicycle dealers.

-Giant’s road bike frames are constructed from aluminum alloy and are offered in six sizes – from extra small to extra large.
+Giant’s road bike frames are constructed from aluminum alloy and are offered in six sizes.
+The sizes are extra small to extra large.

 They also manufacture a high-grade carbon fiber frame.